 - Another collection of short stories by Ted Chiang

 - The first book holds most of the interesting ideas in the series in my opinion

 - The Three Body Problem, Cixin Liu (Translated by Ken Liu)

 - The first half of the second book is pretty skip-able, really any of the parts about Luo Ji imagining “the perfect woman”… sexist garbage

-Since being illegally underpaid at one point in my career, then running my own company (Nanogrid), I’ve picked up a few things on negotiation.
-I have a lot to say on this subject and have semi-successfully advised friends on job offers and negotiated large pay increases for myself and others.
+Over the years I’ve picked up a few things on negotiation.
+I have a lot to say on this subject and have done a decent job of negotiating sales, contracts, job offers, and well-deserved pay increases for myself and others.
 For what it’s worth, I’m happy to do that for you, too, especially if you’re focusing your career on impact.

 Ultimately I feel people should be paid fairly for their work, and I don’t really believe that CEOs and founders contribute 100-1000X more than normal employees.
 The only book I’ve read on negotiation is “Never split the difference” by Chris Voss.
 It’s what you’d expect from a former FBI negotiator, but I think the tips are solid and based in science and applied research.